America’s Incredible Legacy of Fighting Global Hunger

 World Food Program USA is proud to be part of a strong and diverse coalition of voices calling for hunger relief to remain a bipartisan issue in the years ahead.

-The Global Food Security Act was the latest milestone in a long American legacy to feed the world’s hungry, dating back to the words and actions of Presidents Truman and Eisenhower to the creation of WFP and the stroke of President Obama’s pen last year.
+The Global Food Security Act was the latest milestone in a long American legacy to feed the world’s hungry, dating back to the words and actions of Presidents Truman and Eisenhower to the creation of WFP and the stroke of President Obama’s pen in 2016.

 Progress will depend on you, our ZeroHunger heroes.
 You make it possible for the World Food Programme to reach people in some of the most dire circumstances in the world — and your support is needed now more than ever.